yoga and physical activity

 Add yoga to your routine

 One of the best ways to incorporate yoga into your fitness routine is to add it to your schedule.
-Set a realistic goal , like practicing yoga once a week.
-It is better to start slowly and stick to it than to set too ambitious goals, which will ultimately discourage us.
+Set a realistic goal , such as practicing yoga once a week.
+It's better to start small and stick with it than to set goals that are too ambitious and will eventually discourage you.

-Find a class at a yoga studio near you or try an online class, for example via YouTube.
+Find a class at a yoga studio near you or try an online class, such as through YouTube.

 Combination with other activities